 Will there be any assessments?

-In addition, the Education Specialist and Multiple Subject District Interns will need to take and pass the Reading Instruction Competence Assessment (RICA) in order to be recommended for the Preliminary Credential.
+- In addition, the Education Specialist and Multiple Subject District Interns may need to take and pass the Reading Instruction Competence Assessment (RICA) in order to be recommended for the Preliminary Credential.
 CENTSE District Interns may be exempt from the RICA requirement.

 When and where are the classes held?